GianfrancoBazzani/Encode-Club-Cairo-Camp-October-2022/Lesson1/homework1-res.md

 	inverse element, for the 0 element we dont have inverse.

-	however, identitiy element is fulfilled and being the identity 1 ∀ a ∈ G
+	however, identitiy element is fulfilled and being the identity 1 ∀ a ∈ S